smcch/brain_tumor_detection_ultrasound/README.md

 - Connect your ultrasound machine to your computer using a USB video capture card.
 - Identify the correct camera index (e.g., 2) for the virtual camera.
-- Place the trained YOLO11 model in the same directory (e.g., detect-n.pt).
+- Place the trained YOLO11 model in the same directory (e.g., detect-s.pt).

 Run the script:
 ```bash